Parkerjcow/Data_projects_Tripleten/README.md

   - 'calendar': listings with upcoming availabilities and date-type data

 Assumptions:

--Airbnb rentals are equivalent to the general short-term vacation rental market. -Only properties with a Minimum night requirement of 7 days or less were considered. -Properties with no reviews in the last 12 months were considered inactive. -Reviews reflect rental frequency, we used "number_of_reviews_ltm" to measure a listing's attractiveness. -Super luxury listings with prices greater than $1,321.21 were filtered from the analysis, 1% outlier. -Extremely low-priced listings of less than $85.28 were filtered from the analysis, 1% outlier. -Estimated Annual Revenue can be calculated by comparing averages for top listings. -"Building staff" equates to a Doorman -A listing of 9k can be excluded when examining price/review due to it being an extreme outlier.
+- Airbnb rentals are equivalent to the general short-term vacation rental market.
+- Only properties with a Minimum night requirement of 7 days or less were considered.
+- Properties with no reviews in the last 12 months were considered inactive.
+- Reviews reflect rental frequency, we used "number_of_reviews_ltm" to measure a listing's attractiveness.
+- Super luxury listings with prices greater than $1,321.21 were filtered from the analysis, 1% outlier.
+- Extremely low-priced listings of less than $85.28 were filtered from the analysis, 1% outlier.
+- Estimated Annual Revenue can be calculated by comparing averages for top listings.
+-"Building staff" equates to a Doorman -A listing of 9k can be excluded when examining price/review due to it being an extreme outlier.

 **Findings and Recommendations:**